TritonDataCenter/rfd/rfd/0019/README.md

 In summary, this solution requires more physical resources, a larger number of changes, and changes to the _roles_ of both workflow and its consumers, than the versioning solution.
-Whether or not this cost is justified by the 'versionlessness' of this solution is hard to determine without some empirical analysis.
+Furthermore we don't get rid of the workflow service or any of its code, because backwards compatibility is a constraint.
+We can end up not _using_ workflow, but we will never get rid of it.
+Whether or not these costs are justified by the 'versionlessness' of this solution is up for discussion.

-## Empirical Analysis

-It seems that before any kind of meaningful discussion can take place on the merits of each approach, we will need to do some empirical analysis to make the discussion about concrete quantitites, rather than abstract ideas.
-Simple prototypes of each solution should be implemented and tested.
-What tests we should be doing and what the prototypes should look like, is open to discussion.